Axemortal/CodeBlocks/README.md

 - Names of folders and files should clearly convey their intent.
 For example, app/heroes/hero-list.component.ts may contain a component that manages a list of heroes.

-- Service names

-  - Do suffix a service class name with Service.
-For example, something that gets data or heroes should be called a DataService or a HeroService.

 - Bootstrapping

   - Do put bootstrapping and platform logic for the application in a file named main.ts.